apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### Why's It So Hard?

 Language modeling architectures are a spectrum.
 On one end you've got RNNs, and the other you have transformers.
 RNNs have exploding grads (you must backprop through essentially infinite depth) and are thus impossible to train, but would scale efficiently to extreme context lengths in theory, if you can train one.
-Whereas on the other side you have transformers, which have stable grads of fixed depth, but scale poorly to long context lengths, which we have been finding monkeypatches to fix ever since.
+Whereas on the other side you have transformers, which have stable grads of fixed depth, but scale poorly to long context lengths, which we have been finding increasingly efficient monkeypatches for ever since.

+I suppose that there are also weird things like diffusion transformers.
+I've not given as much thought to this, or to whatever other weird architectures you could come up with.
+Maybe there's something there, I haven't been thinking about it.

-I don't think such a thing as free lunch exists.
+But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists.
 If it did, someone would have found it by now.
 In any case, I think the efficient sparse attention techniques we already have are close to as good as they're going to get.
-This is not to say that they're not worth working on, there are very practical gains to be had here.
+This is not to say that they're not worth working on, there are very practical gains to be had there.
 But we're not going to get an order of magnitude improvement over what we already have.

 I'm also not bullish on fixing RNNs.
 After all, it is intractible.
 You cannot backprop through infinite depth.
 Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it poses many real problems and is not a viable way forward either.
+I do not see it as mathematically sound, and as far as I know neither does anyone else.

+But I do think that the "untrainable" architectures closer to RNN side of the spectrum are worth exploring.
+Zeroth-Order Optimization could make this possible.

 ## Zeroth Order Optimization